 Initially interested in sharing economy platforms, I did my thesis under the CIFRE contract, a special type of thesis funding in France for which the companies pay the Ph.D. candidate and receive subsidies.
 I had the opportunity to work with Ecov, a company that specializes in daily ridesharing in rural areas, and to participate in the activities of the lab.
 My first two papers of the thesis benefited directly from the field of the early users of Ecov.
 In the last chapter of the thesis, I learned the data-scraping method and collected long-distance ridesharing data during a railway strike in France, using the API of BlaBlaCar.
-This eventually led me to collaborate directly with the company under a governmental research fund.
+This eventually led me to collaborate directly with the company, funded by the Agency of Ecological Transition (ADEME).
 These experiences made me more interested in understanding how people travel, how digital platforms should better design their service, and how shared mobility could be integrated into the transportation sector.

-Today, my research interests are twofold.
-I am interested in how to encourage sustainable consumption, by understanding individual behavior and policy mechanisms.
+Today, my research interests are broadened.
+I am interested in how to encourage sustainable consumption, with a special focus on sustainable mobility.

 Journal Articles